The Accessibility Master Plan

 The accessibility of public transport concerns vehicles, stations or stops, passenger information, as well as equipment.
 The aim is for people with reduced mobility to be able to enter, move around and use all services like other passengers.

 Île-de-France Mobilités approved its Accessibility Master Plan in 2009 and its Accessibility Master Plan – Programmed Accessibility Agenda (SD'AP) in July 2015.
-This presents the general orientations and priorities for the accessibility of the public transport service and more specifically the work to be carried out on the road network and the rail network.
+This presents the general orientations and priorities for making the public transport service accessible, and more specifically the work to be carried out on the road and rail networks.

-In accordance with the Ordinance of 26 September 2014 amending the Law of 11 February 2005 on equal rights and opportunities, participation and citizenship for people with disabilities, and in consultation with transport companies, local authorities and the associations concerned, Île-de-France Mobilités has proposed a programmed accessibility agenda (SDA-Ad'AP or Ad'AP) which sets a precise timetable for the work still to be carried out on the rail and road networks by 2024:
+In accordance with the ordinance of 26 September 2014 amending the law of 11 February 2005 on equal rights and opportunities, participation and citizenship for people with disabilities, and in consultation with transporters, local authorities and the associations concerned, Île-de-France Mobilités has proposed a programmed accessibility agenda (SDA-Ad'AP or Ad'AP) which sets a precise timetable for the work still to be carried out on the rail and road networks between now and 2024: